-RESEARCH METHODOLOGY
+RESEARCH METHOD

-As for the research methodology, the researcher undertakes a socio-legal approach, which focuses on how the mediation operates for both countries, especially in resolving family disputes.
+As for the research methodology, the researcher undertakes a socio-legal approach, which focuses on how mediation operates for both countries.
 As a non-doctrinal study, this research employs a qualitative approach.
-Primary data such as semi-structured interviews, survey via questionnaire through SPSS Version 23 and Focus Group Discussion as well as secondary data, such as library-based research, journal articles, books, and legislation and case law, are used to achieve the research objectives.
-Public Trust Corporation Act 1995 (PTCA 1995), as well as non-legal literature such as law textbooks, online articles, newspapers, case analyses, conference proceedings, and seminar papers, are examined in the doctrinal analysis section.
-As for the literature review, as discussed earlier, majority of the literature review focused on the general idea of mediation for each country, with no comparison in the practice of mediation in Malaysia and Indonesia.
+Secondary data, namely library-based research, journal articles, books, and legislation and case law, are used to achieve the research objectives.
+Non-legal literature such as law textbooks, online articles, newspapers, case analyses, conference proceedings, and seminar papers, are examined in the doctrinal analysis section.
+The majority of the literature review focused on the general idea of mediation for each country, with no comparison in the practice of mediation in Indonesia and Malaysia.
 Although some literature did discuss how the mediation is implemented, it does not offer a concrete discussion on comparison for both countries.
-More worse, there is a lack of reference or sources to resolve family disputes by using mediation that can be referred.
-Therefore, at the end of this paper, the researcher hope this paper can be used as reference and guideline to compare mediation between these two countries especially in relation to family disputes.
+Not only that, but most of the reference sources related to mediation in these two countries are quite out of date and limited.
+It does not follow the latest developments for both countries.
+Therefore, it is hoped that the existence of this research paper, it not only achieve all the objectives of the study but can be used as a useful guide and manual so that all people regardless of race, religion and country can get advantage of it as much as possible.